-During the Print File Entries dialogue, you must use the untranslated values for the File and Field names.
-However, the output shows translated File and Field names as well as translated External values for sets of codes.
+During the Print File Entries dialogue, you must use the untranslated values for the file and field names.
+However, the output shows translated file and field names as well as translated external values for the SET OF CODES.

 NOTE: The internal values of the set of codes field remain as originally defined.